 The earliest paper retrieved belong to Greenhill and Page (1931) and is reporting on the mineral content of pastures farmed under the Intensive System of Grassland Management.
 The experimentation sample included three locations, and data were retrieved along two seasons in a three to five weeks period of growth.
 The results reveal that the phosphoric acid showed consistently a very highly significant positive correlation with the nitrogen content of the grass.
-The behavior of this correlation metabolism of the plant and on the phosphatic and nitrogenous manuring of pastures was also discussed (Greenhill and Page, 1931).
+The behavior this correlation of on the metabolism of the plant and on the phosphatic and nitrogenous manuring of pastures was also discussed (Greenhill and Page, 1931).